 - is likely, in the WSIB’s opinion to result in a redetermination of the degree of permanent impairment, or

-- after the 60-month post-initial FEL determination, the worker suffers a significant temporary deterioration in his or her condition that is related to the injury.
+- after the 60-month post-initial FEL determination, the worker suffers a significant temporary deterioration in their condition that is related to the injury.

 Except where noted, the final FEL benefit review must occur before the end of the 60-month post-initial FEL determination.
-In preparation for the final review, the WSIB initiates a review at 55 months post-initial FEL determination by requesting that the worker provide information relating to his or her
+In preparation for the final review, the WSIB initiates a review at 55 months post-initial FEL determination by requesting that the worker provide information relating to their:

 - earnings/income including Canada Pension Plan/Quebec Pension Plan disability benefits paid because of the work-related injury/disease, see 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits